-Resolution 11 seeks approval of Shareholders for the re-adoption of the Australis Oil & Gas Limited Employee Equity Incentive Plan (Plan), the material terms of which are summarised inAnnexure A to this Explanatory Memorandum.
-No changes to the Plan have been made since it was originally approved at the 2016 general meeting and none are proposed for this re-adoption.
+Resolution 9 seeks approval of Shareholders for the maximum number of equity securities that may be issued under the Australis Oil & Gas Limited Employee Equity Incentive Plan (Plan), the material terms of which are summarised in Annexure A to this Explanatory Memorandum under Exception 13(b) of Listing Rule 7.2.

+No changes to the Plan, other than administrative changes, have been made since it was originally approved at the 2016 general meeting.

-The Plan was approved by Shareholders at the general meeting held on 27 June 2016 and re-approved by Shareholders at a general meeting held on 29 April 2019, in accordance with ASX Listing Rule 7.2 (Exception 13(b)) the Company is now seeking re-approval of the Plan.
+A previous version of the Plan was approved by Shareholders at the general meeting held on 27 June 2016 and re-approved by Shareholders at a general meeting held on 29 April 2019 and on 25 May 2022 in accordance with ASX Listing Rule 7.2 (Exception 13(b)).